dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

     }
     ```

-    This code is the blank `Note` viewmodel where we'll add properties and commands to support the `Note` view.
+    This code is the blank `Note` viewmodel where you'll add properties and commands to support the `Note` view.
 Notice that the `CommunityToolkit.Mvvm.ComponentModel` namespace is being imported.
-This namespace provides the `ObservableObject` used as the base class, this class is important and is provided by the community toolkit.
+This namespace provides the `ObservableObject` used as the base class.
 You'll learn more about `ObservableObject` in the next step.

     The `Models.Note` model is being stored as a private field, the next step is to map public properties to the model.